MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

 # Work with variables

 Variables let you save responses from your customers in a conversation with a virtual agent so that you can reuse them later in the conversation.

-You can use variables to create logical expressions that dynamically route the customer down different paths, depending on the customer's response.
-You can also use variables to generate dynamic content tailored to the customer’s previous responses.

 For example, you can save a customer's name in a variable called *UserName*.
 The virtual agent can then address the customer by name as the conversation continues.

+You can use variables to create logical expressions that dynamically route the customer down different conversation paths.

 Virtual Agent Designer supports four types of variables: